The Celebrate Blog

 Lifestyle

 Before surgery, you may have enjoyed a drink or two after a long day at work or during an evening out with friends.
 Unfortunately, these habits will have to change after your surgery.
 So what do you need to know about alcohol consumption after bariatric surgery?
 There are a few reasons why this change is necessary.
 The first we will look at is the simplest.
 If you do drink, you know to never drink on an empty stomach.
 At the same time, one of the biggest rules after bariatric surgery is that you cannot eat while drinking.
 This can cause alcohol to be absorbed at an even faster rate.
 If there is nothing in the stomach to absorb the alcohol, you will feel the effects faster.
 This post-bariatric surgery guide is here to inform you of the increased effects of alcohol.
-How Surgery Affects Alcohol Absorption Let's look at the changes to anatomy that occur during surgery and how this affects alcohol sensitivity and absorption.
-When alcohol enters the stomach of someone with normal gut anatomy,...
+Let's look at the changes to anatomy that occur during surgery and how this affects alcohol sensitivity and absorption.
+When alcohol enters the stomach of someone with normal gut anatomy, some of it is metabolized in the...

 Benefits of Food Tracking for Bariatric Patients